Kossit73/Waste_to_Energy/README.md

 ### AI & ML configuration

-Open the **AI & ML Configuration** tab to control optional advanced tooling:
+Within the *Input Landing* tab, just above the projection horizon controls, expand the **AI & ML Configuration** section to manage optional advanced
+tooling:

 - Switch on machine-learning forecasts and choose the algorithms that extend net revenue projections beyond the deterministic model horizon.